 A fire pump power transfer switch shall be provided with undervoltage sensing devices to monitor all unearthed lines of the normal power supply.
 When the voltage on any phase at the load terminals of the FPC-short circuit protective devices (i.e. circuit breaker) within the controller falls below 85 percent of the motor rated voltage, the power transfer switch shall automatically initiate transfer to the alternative supply.
 When the voltage on all phases of the normal power supply returns to within acceptable limits, the fire pump controller may be allowed to transfer to the normal power supply.
 Phase reversal of the normal power supply shall cause a simulated normal power supply failure upon sensing phase reversal.
-An externally operable momentary test switch shall be installed on the enclosure to simulate a normal power supply failure.
-Two indicators shall be provided, visible to the operator, to indicate to which power supply the fire pump controller is connected.
+An externally operable momentary test switch shall be installed on the enclosure to simulate a normal power supply the fire pump controller is connected.

-4.4.10.3 Transfer between power supplies

-4.4.10.3.1 Transfer delay
+- 4.4.10.3 Transfer between power supplies - 4.4.10.3.1 Transfer delay